Bilateral agreements with countries outside the EU

 - fisheries partnership agreements – the EU gives financial and technical support in exchange for fishing rights, generally with southern partner countries.

-Fisheries partnership agreements
+Sustainable fisheries partnership agreements

 Tuna agreements – allow EU vessels to pursue migrating tuna stocks as they move along the shores of Africa and through the Indian Ocean.